Retronator/Pixel-Art-Academy/packages/pixelartacademy-season1-episode1/chapter1/challenges/drawing/tutorial/readme.md

-Artworks in this folder are NOT covered by CC-SA.
+Artworks embedded in the code files are NOT covered by AGPL or CC-SA.
 Copyright belongs to their respective authors.

-Sprites used with permission from the authors:

-- Brush by Susan Kare, 1982

 Sprites used under fair use:

+- Space Invaders by Taito, 1978
+- PAC-MAN by Namco, 1980
 - Out Run (ZX Spectrum) by Probe Software, 1987

 The artworks are chosen based on their historical and educational relevance.
 The purpose is for students to